 Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

-Buying a home isn’t just about what you want — it’s about what you can comfortably afford now and in the years ahead.
+Buying a home is not only about what you want.
+It is about what you can comfortably afford now and in the years to come.
+A solid budget protects you from surprises and gives you confidence when the right home appears.

 Miniature house model with red roof beside a calculator, sitting on an approved mortgage application form